School Principalship 7-12, Master of Arts in Education

 Transfer of Credit

-The transfer of credit applicable to the Master's Degree program is determined at the discretion of the Office of Graduate Studies and the Department of Educational Administration upon evaluation of the prior academic record of the student.
+The transfer of credit applicable to the Master's Degree program is determined at the discretion of the Office of Graduate Studies and Academic Outreach and the Department of Educational Administration upon evaluation of the prior academic record of the student.
 A maximum of 9 semester credit hours may be transferred into a degree program from institutions other than the University of Nebraska.

 Quality of Work